magomimmo/modern-cljs/doc/tutorial-10.md

 ```

 To make the help messages more evident to the user, add the following CSS rule
-to `styles.css` which resides in the `resources/public/css` directory.
+to `styles.css` which resides in the `html/css` directory.

 ```css
 .help { color: red; }
 ```

+Reload again the [`index.html`][12] page to re-attach the lesteners to
-Verify the result by playing with the input fields and the login
+the Login Form.
+Verify the result by playing with the input fields and
-button.
-You should see something like the following pictures.
+the Login button.
+You should see something like the following
+pictures.

 ![Email Help][18]